-There is a \$2,250 cap per recipient per POC year for the combined range of professional services in the same day but not at the same time.
+There is a \$2,250 cap per recipient per Plan of Care year for the combined range of professional services in the same day but not at the same time.

 A recipient may receive two or more professional services on the same day; however, these two or more professional services will not be authorized at the same time.